Why Does IP Exclusion Matter? A Look Into Honest Analytics

 If your web traffic and engagement data are skewed from your internal traffic, you’re hijacking your future marketing efforts and UX decisions.

-Taking the time to exclude internal IP addresses on a recurring basis is a simple step toward more reliable data.
+Taking the time to exclude internal IP addresses regularly is a simple step toward more reliable data.
 Then, and only then, will your analytics be primed to inform solid, lead-generating, and data-driven decisions!